2 California death row inmates found dead; suicide suspected

 - Did you vote?
 Now anyone can know

-He previously was convicted of killing Cassie Corum, 21, and Lori Uylaki, 25, both from Hammond, Illinois; and Lynn Huber, 22, of Chicago, in the mid-1990s and was sentenced to death there in 2004.
-Former Illinois Gov. George Ryan commuted his sentence to life in prison in 2011 after capital punishment was outlawed in that state.
+He previously was convicted of killing Cassie Corum, 21, and Lori Uylaki, 25, both from Hammond, Illinois; and Lynn Huber, 22, of Chicago, in the mid-1990s.
+Former Illinois Gov. George Ryan commuted his sentence to life in prison in 2002 for two murders, and his third sentence was also commuted when Illinois banned the death penalty.

-He had been on California’s death row since Oct.
-12. While his cause of death is awaiting the results of an autopsy, officials said his death is being investigated as a suicide.
-He was alone in his cell in the “adjustment center,” the first place condemned inmates are housed after arriving at death row.

 Separately, authorities say they found Virendra Govin, 51, unresponsive alone in his cell in a different death row housing unit late Sunday.
-He was pronounced dead a short time later.

-Govin was sentenced in December 2004 for committing four Los Angeles County murders, then setting the victims’ family home on fire.
+Govin was sentenced in December 2004 for committing four Los Angeles County murders.

 The victims were Gita Kumar, 42; Plara Kumar, 18: Tulsi Kumar, 16; and Sitaben Patel, 63.
-Govin, his brother Pravin Govin, and Carlos Amador, then set the Kumars’ home on fire.
+Govin, his brother Pravin Govin, and Carlos Amador, then set the Kumars’ home on fire in 2002.
 Govin arrived on death row in January 2005.
 His brother, Pravin, has been on death row since September 2005.

-Officials said that while his death is also being investigated as a suicide, there is no indication that his and Urdiales’ deaths are related.
+Officials said that while both men’s deaths are being investigated as suicides, there is no indication that their deaths are related.

 California has not executed anyone since 2006 and inmates are far more likely to die from suicide or old age.

-Since 1978, when California reinstated capital punishment, 79 condemned inmates have died from natural causes, 25 have committed suicide, 13 have been executed in California, one was executed in Missouri, and one was executed in Virginia.
+Since California reinstated capital punishment in 1978, 79 condemned inmates have died from natural causes, 25 have committed suicide, 13 have been executed in California, one was executed in Missouri, and one was executed in Virginia.

 There currently are 740 offenders on California’s death row.